Harshitha9407/Email-Writer/README.md

     └── vite.config.js
 🔒 Environment Variables
 Backend (application.properties)
-properties
-Copy code
-gemini.api.key=YOUR_API_KEY_HERE
+propertiesgemini.api.key=YOUR_API_KEY_HERE
 server.port=8080
 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to open an issue or pull request to enhance IntelliMail.
+Feel free to check the issues page.
 📝 License
-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-👩‍💻 Author
+👨‍💻 Author
 Harshitha Gummadi
-📍 Full-Stack Developer | AI Enthusiast

-🔗 GitHub: @Harshitha9407
+GitHub: @Harshitha9407

-💼 LinkedIn: Harshitha Gummadi
+LinkedIn: Harshitha Gummadi